krex4715/FIR_jh_Lee/CURL_to_gym/README.md

-Even CURL is raw Pixel Based Learning Methods, but we can see the Sample Efficient of CURL :  CURL Algorithm learning was as good as learning with physical information. (in case of CartPole)
+Though CURL is a raw Pixel Based Learning method, its sample efficiency was apparent: the learning performance with CURL was comparable to the learning with physical information (in the case of the CartPole environment).

-### Applying to Gym and Comparing the performance with Dynamic State based SAC
+### Applying CURL to Gym and Comparing Performance with Dynamic State-Based SAC

-**Raw Pixel Observation Based Learning CURL in gym**
+**Raw Pixel Observation-Based Learning with CURL in Gym**
 |                                  |                                                |                                                |
 | :------------------------------: | :--------------------------------------------: | :--------------------------------------------: |
 |         `Step 5000`                |                 `Step 10000`                 |                   `Step 15000`                 |
 | ![step5000](./img/curl/5000.gif)   |         ![step10000](./img/curl/10000.gif)   |         ![step10000](./img/curl/15000.gif)     |

-Below is the [SAC](https://github.com/vy007vikas/PyTorch-ActorCriticRL) learning algorithm in the Physical Observation of [gym](https://www.gymlibrary.dev/environments/)
+Below is the Physical Observation-Based Learning using the [SAC](https://github.com/vy007vikas/PyTorch-ActorCriticRL) learning algorithm in the [gym](https://www.gymlibrary.dev/environments/)

-**Physical Observation Based Learning SAC in gym**
+**Physical Observation-Based Learning with SAC in Gym**
 [details of Observation](https://www.gymlibrary.dev/environments/classic_control/pendulum/)
 |                                  |                                                |                                                |
 | :------------------------------: | :--------------------------------------------: | :--------------------------------------------: |